Hull Minster: Organ

+Letters in the possession of the Corporation of Hull from an Archbishop of York to the Mayor and aldermen of Kingston upon Hull dating from 1622–23 refer to the organs that in former times adorned your church and requests that these may be restored and used and that a builder, one John Roper, be employed for this work.

-Whilst there is reference to a John Raper of Hull submitting designs for an organ in 1622, no organ was ever built.
-The first organ is believed to have been the work of Father Bernard Smith in 1711, an organ he built originally for St Paul's Cathedral London, but which was subsequently removed from there as being too small.
+The first post English Civil War organ is believed to have been the work of "Father" Smith in 1711–12, an organ he built originally in 1704 for St Paul's Cathedral London, but which was subsequently removed from there as being too small.
 This organ was further enlarged by John Snetzler during the 18th century.
 Ryley of York produced a new organ in 1788.
 Forster & Andrews built and enlarged organs between 1845 and 1908, their last organ providing the basis for the present substantially enlarged organ of 4-manuals and 104 speaking stops by the John Compton Organ Company in 1938.

 A specification of the organ can be found on the National Pipe Organ Register.